AudienceHero/AudienceHero/README.md

 - PromoBundle: Send unreleased media to people, and gather feedback.
 - SitemapBundle: Generate sitemaps.

+## Warning

+AudienceHero is **alpha software**.
+Things can be broken, and might change.

 ## Installation

 1. `composer install`
 2. `yarn`
 3. `./bin/console audiencehero:generate:configuration`
 4. `NODE_ENV=development yarn run encore dev`

+Experimental:

+1. docker-compose up

 At this point, you have all the necessary files to run the projet.
 You will still need to configure your virtualhost.